Nathan Spreng, PhD

 Biography:

 Nathan Spreng is studying how brain networks support various cognitive processes such as remembering information, and how we use this knowledge to influence our decisions.
 His lab examines large-scale brain network dynamics and their role in cognition.
-Currently, we investigate attention, memory, cognitive control, and social cognition, and the interacting brain networks that support them.
-We are also actively involved in the development and implementation of multivariate and network-based statistical approaches to assess brain structure, connectivity and activity.
-In doing so, we aim to better understand the properties of brain networks underlying cognitive processes as they change across the lifespan in health and disease.
+Currently, they investigate attention, memory, cognitive control, and social cognition, and the interacting brain networks that support them.
+They are also actively involved in the development and implementation of multivariate and network-based statistical approaches to assess brain structure, connectivity and activity.
+In doing so, they aim to better understand the properties of brain networks underlying cognitive processes as they change across the lifespan in health and disease.

 Selected publications: